The Digital Democracy Camp WS 25/26

 The main topics were developed in a participatory manner with students in the Future of Democracy seminar, among others.
 They were developed together with experts and with the help of a specially developed chatbot.

-The topics will be moderated by:
+The topics were moderated by:

 Dr. Simon Derpmann (KIT - ARRTI), Hannes Haßmann (Uni Tübingen), Sarah Herrmann (KIT - HoC), Anika Kaiser (Uni Tübingen), Dr. Alexa Maria Kunz (KIT - HoC), Prof. Dr. Michael Mäs (KIT - HoC), Dr. Brigitte Reiser (lpb), Paul Wiesen (KIT - Student)